 How to use the drafting rules to bike and run several minutes faster...

-During a duathlon you can gain a significant advantage by riding and running behind other athletes in a legal and respectful way.
-It’s known as drafting and it's free speed waiting to be had, so don’t leave it on the table.
+During a duathlon, you can gain a significant advantage by riding and running behind other athletes legally and respectfully.
+It’s known as drafting, and it's free speed waiting to be had, so don’t leave it on the table.
 Here we’ll explain how to get it right.

 Don’t feel bad about it either.
 Just make sure you abide by the race rules and if anything leaving a slightly bigger gap than necessary.
 The pace will ebb and flow, so you’ll need to concentrate on maintaining a legal distance throughout.
 Just be considerate to other athletes and be prepared to ride on your own or at the front when needed.